What Are Amphetamines?

-Although used very carefully in medicine, the vast majority of Amphetamine users are recreational drug users – and are using Amphetamine which has been purchased on the street.
+Although used very carefully in medicine, the vast majority of Amphetamine users are recreational drug users – and are using it which has been purchased on the street.

-Incredibly popular with party goers looking to extend the party all night, whilst feeling more confident – amphetamine is available in powder form, which usually looks either white, or white with a tinge of yellow, pink or grey.
+Incredibly popular with party goers looking to extend the party all night, whilst feeling more confident.
+Amphetamine is available in powder form, which usually looks either white, or white with a tinge of yellow, pink or grey.
 It’s usually sold in wraps of cling film.
-In some cases, it is also available as a paste.
+In some cases, amphetamine is also available as a paste.

-Amphetamine available on the street, like most other drugs is incredibly dangerous – as it almost always mixed with a range of other ingredients to maximise profit for drug dealers.
+Amphetamine available on the street, like most other drugs is incredibly dangerous – as amphetamine almost always mixed with a range of other ingredients to maximise profit for drug dealers.

 Amphetamine Dangers & Risks